-Our vents are designed to protect against flying embers even before mesh closure.
+Our vents are designed to protect against flying embers even before the Vulcan Matrix closure.
 Embers often attack a home miles before the fire even comes near, spreading flames faster and wreaking more havoc.
-Our vents are equipped with a screen to catch embers before they smolder and ignite, an imperative feature to help keep a home intact.
+Our vents are equipped with a screen to catch embers before they enter the home, smolder and ignite, an imperative feature to help keep a home standing during wildfire.

 starts with venting.

 Vulcan Vents will stop floating embers from entering the home through the:

 Our vents officially passed the American Society for Testing and Materials (ASTM) E 2886 which is a test to evaluate the ability of exterior vents that mount vertically or horizontally to resist the entry of embers and flame penetration through the vent.

 Under Chapter 7A California building code, new homes in the WUI must be equipped with ventilation made with building material that is ready for exterior wildfire exposure.

 The core of our fire and ember-resistant vents are manufactured out of corrosion-resistant, high-grade aluminum honeycomb complete with an intumescent coating made by Firefree Coatings.
 The hexagonal intumescent coating is designed to quickly swell up and close off when exposed to high heat.
 The expanded material acts as an insulator to heat, fire, and embers.

 Net free vent area (NFVA) in various sizes and up to code, providing airflow and proper ventilation resulting in fewer vents.

 Smaller mesh size to catch even the smallest embers.

 Intumescent formula coating that expands and closes COMPLETELY to outside fire threat.